Fair Isle additions to the British and Scottish Lists

 Trapped in the Gully, late in the evening of 20th, this first-winter bird was examined in failing light by Horace Alexander, Miss M. Haydock, Henry Mayer-Gross, Mrs A. W. Thom, Valerie Thom and Ken Williamson.
 It was first thought to be a young Yellow Wagtail M. flava with an atypical blue-grey mantle.
 It was roosted overnight and tentatively identified as a Citrine Wagtail the next day.
 It remained until 24th and was followed by the second for Britain just a week later, on 1st October.
 The identification was confirmed when skins were checked at the NHM in November that year.
 The third, fourth and fifth British Citrine Watails were recorded on Fair Isle in the autumns of 1960, 1961 and 1962.
 (NE Russia, north, central and SW Asia)

 This bird was found accompanying passage migrant Whimbrel on the close-cropped grassland below Malcolm's Head by Ken Williamson and Valerie Thom.
 According to the former (in his Fair Isle book), they "spent a good deal of time stalking it ... this involved a lot of wriggling and squirming over the damp and rocky ground (to say nothing of hide-and-seek behind dykes and plantacrubs)".
-At the time this form was regarded as the North American subspecies of the Whimbrel Numenius phaeopus and was not recognised as a full species by BOU until 2011.
+At the time of the sighting, this form was regarded as the North American race of the Whimbrel Numenius phaeopus.
+Although it was recognised as a full species by BOU between 2011 and 2017, in 2018 it was again classificed as a subspecies.
 A second island record came in autumn 2007.

 31 Thick-billed Warbler Acrocephalus aedon 6th October 1955